Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 But if you do a gold IRA rollover transaction from one eligible account type to a traditional IRA, the transaction is generally tax-free.

-As long as you complete the rollover and get the money into the new IRA account within 60 days, you can continue to defer income and capital gains taxes.
+You can continue to defer income and capital gains taxes if you complete the rollover and get the money into the new IRA account within 60 days.

 IRA rollovers come in three basic types: Direct rollovers, trustee-to-trustee transfers, and 60-day rollovers.

-Direct rollover – If you’re getting a distribution from a retirement plan, including a 401(k), 403(b), or other employer accounts, you can ask your plan administrator to make the payment directly to another retirement plan or an IRA.
+Direct rollover – If you’re getting a distribution from a retirement plan, including a 401(k), 403(b), or other employer accounts, you can ask your plan administrator to pay directly to another retirement plan or an IRA.
 Contact your plan administrator for instructions.
-The administrator may issue your distribution in the form of a check made payable to your new account.
+The administrator may issue your distribution through a check payable to your new account.
 In that case, the 20% withholding rule will not apply to a direct rollover, and they won’t take taxes out of your distribution check.

-The tricky part is this: Even if your old plan’s administrator only sends you 80 percent of your requested disbursement, you still need to deposit the full amount of your withdrawal into your gold rollover account within 60 days.
-Otherwise, you will owe ordinary income tax and potential penalties on any amounts from a tax-deferred retirement account you failed to deposit.
+The tricky part is this: Even if your old plan’s administrator only sends you 80 percent of your requested disbursement, you still need to deposit the total amount of your withdrawal into your gold rollover account within 60 days.
+Otherwise, you will owe ordinary income tax and potential penalties on any amounts you failed to deposit from a tax-deferred retirement account.

 You can only do a 60-day rollover once in any rolling one-year period.
-Section 408(d)(3)(B) of the Internal Revenue Code prevents taxpayers from performing more than one nontaxable rollover in a one-year period with regard to IRAs and individual retirement annuities.
+Section 408(d)(3)(B) of the Internal Revenue Code prevents taxpayers from performing more than one non-taxable rollover in one year about IRAs and individual retirement annuities.

 Exceptions: The one-year limitation does not apply to the following situations: